tuw-cpsg/charmhigh-pnp-tools/README.md

   click on `Run` and then select the imported DPV file.
   Click on `Edit` and then on `PCB calibrate` in order to calibrate the position of the PCB based on fiducials or other marks.
-  If the camera image does not show up, close the application and restart it without turning of the machine.
+  If the camera image does not show up, close the Charmhigh control program and restart it **without turning of the machine**.

-* From the main menu click on `Run`, again select the DPV file and then click on `Load`.
+* From the main menu click on `Run`, again select the desired DPV file and then click on `Load`.
+  The machine is now ready to start placing parts.
+  By repeatedly clicking `Step` the machine slowly steps through the process.
+  If you are very confident, you can click `Run` to have the machine quickly place all parts without interruption.